darshcloud/EatWellLiveWell-CalorieTrackerApp/README.md

 ## Tools and Technologies used:
-  * Frontend: HTML,Javascript,Bootstrap,ChartJs
+  * Frontend: HTML, Javascript, Bootstrap, ChartJs
-  * Backend:Python Django framework
+  * Backend: Python Django framework
   * Other tools: GitHub actions for CI/CD,Visual studio code/any editor,Docker.

 ## Architecture Diagram

 ## AWS components
+* Amazon RDS: <br/>
-* RDS: PostgreSQL is used as the database for the application to store all the user and food details.<br/>
+  PostgreSQL is used as the database for the application to store all the user and food details.<br/>
+* Amazon ElastiCache: <br/>
-* ElastiCache: Memcache is used to render models  to the application quickly by caching responses from RDS.<br/>
+  Memcache is used to render models  to the application quickly by caching responses from RDS.<br/>
-* Redshift ML: A redshift cluster has been created to import data from the database and then the model is created by running a K-means clustering algorithm.The clusters that are created can be used to provide targeted experiences for the various clusters of users.<br/>
+* Amazon Redshift ML: <br/>
+  A redshift cluster has been created to import data from the database and then the model is created by running a K-means clustering algorithm.The clusters that are    created can be used to provide targeted experiences for the various clusters of users.<br/>
+* Amazon SageMaker: <br/>
-* SageMaker: Redshift ML uses sagemaker internally to create training models and run the in-built machine learning algorithms.<br/>
+  Redshift ML uses sagemaker internally to create training models and run the in-built machine learning algorithms.<br/>
+* Amazon Cognito: <br/>
-* Cognito:Aws Cognito is used to manage user authentications for calorie tracker.<br/>
+  Aws Cognito is used to manage user authentications for calorie tracker.<br/>
+* Amazon Route53: <br/>
-* Route53:Route53 Setup done by adding a A Record to the domain for the alias of cloud front distribution created by Custom Domain Name setup of aws Cognito.<br/>
+  Route53 Setup done by adding a A Record to the domain for the alias of cloud front distribution created by Custom Domain Name setup of aws Cognito.<br/>
-* AWS Certificate Manager: AWS Certificate Manager has been created and validated to allow https traffic to auth flow.<br/>
+* AWS Certificate Manager: <br/>
+  AWS Certificate Manager has been created and validated to allow https traffic to auth flow.<br/>

-### CI/CD Pipeline
+## CI/CD Pipeline
-* github workflows, Amazon S3, ubuntu  crontab, and docker for CI/CD of this project.
+* GitHub workflows, Amazon S3, Ubuntu  crontab, and Docker for CI/CD of this project.

 ## Instructions to run project locally